-While most will not have any problems the chipset in the adapter and the phone/tablet must be compatible.
-Simply be sure an adapter will work with your android device before getting one.
+While most will not have any problems, the Chipset in the adapter and the phone/tablet must be compatible.
+Simply be sure an adapter will work with your Android device before getting one.

-Here is an OTG to Ethernet Adapter on Amazon
+Example Micro-USB OTG to Ethernet Adapter on Amazon

-Most android devices simply need to be plugged in and will automatically connect.
+Most Android devices simply need to be plugged in and will automatically connect.
 Be sure to turn off your WiFi to know for sure it is only on Ethernet.

 Some devices require it to be in Airplane mode in settings and depends on the ROM.

-Hooking an android smartphone or tablet to an Ethernet line is easy to do, with android Marshmallow or higher.
+Hooking an Android smartphone or tablet to an Ethernet line is easy to do, with Android Marshmallow or higher.

-While most will not have any issues the phone or tablet must have the drivers for the chipset in the Ethernet adapter to work.
+While most will not have any issues, the phone or tablet must have the drivers for the chipset in the Ethernet adapter to work.

-Simply be sure to read the specs of an adapter and the reviews to be sure it works with your android smartphone or tablet.
+Simply be sure to read the specs of an adapter and the reviews to be sure it works with your smartphone or tablet.